Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: Relaxed Multirate Infinitesimal Step Methods

 We now turn our attention to the fast solution coefficients, $\lam{b}{f} \in \R^{s^f}$.
 Assuming that we select $T_O$ and $T_I$ according to the above criteria, then we must only select $\lam{b}{f}$ to satisfy the 14 ``fast'' order condition equations,

 where $\nu, \mu = \{f,s\}$, to guarantee that the overall RMIS method is fourth-order accurate.
 We note that each of these equations depends \emph{linearly} on $\lam{b}{f}$, indicating that if $s^f=s^Os^I$ is ``large enough'', we may be able to solve this linear system for valid sets of coefficients $\lam{b}{f}$.
-We further note that for the RMIS method to be truly ``multirate'', $s^f \propto m\,s^s$, indicating that as $m$ increases (i.e., the problem becomes more multirate), this linear system of equations becomes severely under-determined, and hence the fourth-order conditions become even simpler to satisfy.
+We further note that for the RMIS method to be truly ``multirate'', $s^f \propto m\,s^s$, indicating that as $m$ increases (i.e., the problem has a larger multirate scale separation factor), this linear system of equations becomes severely under-determined, and hence the fourth-order conditions become even simpler to satisfy.

 While there exist multiple choices for $\lam{b}{f}$ that satisfy the above criteria, we select